k1rana/jokopi/readme.md

 ## Postman Documentation

-You can see the documentation from [Postman](https://elements.getpostman.com/redirect?entityId=26209677-a4d5190f-2074-486b-9977-e7fc0911b6d3&entityType=collection) or export it with [json file](/postman.json).
+You can see the documentation from [Postman](https://elements.getpostman.com/redirect?entityId=26209677-a4d5190f-2074-486b-9977-e7fc0911b6d3&entityType=collection) or import it with [json file](/postman.json).

 If you using json file, just open your postman and click import.